The Board of Governors is responsible for the management, administration and control of the property, revenue, business and affairs of the University.

 Service on the Board of a University in British Columbia is voluntary.
 No remuneration is provided.
 General information on the role of a Board Member in a Post-Secondary Institution in British Columbia can be viewed at: Orientation for BC Public Post-Secondary Institution Board Members

-The UNBC Board of Governors operates under a set of Bylaws and has established the following Standing Committees and Advisory Boards:
+The UNBC Board of Governors operates under a set of Board Rules and has established the following Standing Committees and Advisory Boards:

-- Advisory Board on Advancement (Terms of Reference & Membership)
+- Advisory Board on Advancement (Terms of Reference)